-• Labor Rights: Ensuring protection against child labor, forced labor, and human trafficking, as well as minimum wages, fair & reasonable remuneration, freedom of association, and the right to collective bargaining in the future.
+• Labor Rights: Ensuring protection against child labor, forced labor, and human trafficking, as well as minimum wages, fair & equal remuneration, freedom of association, and the right to collective bargaining in the future.

 • Environmental Rights: Safeguarding the environment and natural resources in the vicinity of JSW Cement's operations.